quietboil/include-sql/README.md

 }
 ```

+## Library Examples

 There is also a recurring demo in the `examples` directory.
 It is more or less the same application, but implemented for 4 different database interfaces.
-> Note that to run a demo all except SQLite, which is created in memory, need access to a runnint database with a precreated user/schema.
+> Note that to run a demo all examples except SQLite, which is created in memory, need access to a running database with a precreated user/schema.
 Both Oracle examples need 3 arguments - user, password and connect ID.
 For example, to run the `oracle` example, you would execute:
 ```sh
 $ cargo run --example oracle -- user pass //host:port/svc
 ```